 - a.
 The Bureau issues public weather and flood warning products before and during a flood.
-These may include: - Severe Thunderstorm Warnings Detailed issued for all capital cities and surrounding areas when individual severe thunderstorms are within range of the capital city radars. - Severe Thunderstorm Warnings Broad-based issued for the entire Australian State or territories affected highlighting broad areas where severe storms may occur within the next 3 hours. - Severe Weather Warnings with reference to heavy rainfall and/or storm surge. - Flood Watches. - Flood Warnings. - b.
+These may include: - Severe Thunderstorm Warnings Detailed Issued for all capital cities and surrounding areas when individual severe thunderstorms are within range of the capital city radars. - Severe Thunderstorm Warnings Broad-based Issued for the entire Australian state or territories affected highlighting broad areas where severe storms may occur within the next 3 hours. - Severe Weather Warnings with reference to heavy rainfall and/or storm surge. - Flood Watches. - Flood Warnings. - b.
 Dam Owners will utilise the Dam Emergency Plan to provide warnings and information to NSW SES and communities (where appropriate). - c.
-NSW SES Incident Controllers will issue the following NSW SES Flood Warnings aligning to the Australian Warning System: - Advice - Watch and Act - Emergency Warning - d.
-NSW SES liaises with the Bureau to discuss the development of flood warnings as required. - e.
-NSW SES provides alerts and deliver flood information to affected communities using a combination of public information. - f.
-NSW SES may request supporting agencies redistribute NSW SES alerts and information, including through the provision of doorknocking teams. - g.
-Road closure information will be provided to the community through the following agencies/methods: - Local Government Council websites. - Transport for NSW 'Live Traffic' website: www.livetraffic.com - h.
+The NSW SES Incident Controllers will issue the following NSW SES Flood Warnings aligning to the Australian Warning System: - Advice - Watch and Act - Emergency Warning - d.
+The NSW SES liaises with the Bureau to discuss the development of flood warnings as required. - e.
+The NSW SES provides alerts and deliver flood information to affected communities using a combination of public information. - f.
+The NSW SES may request supporting agencies redistribute NSW SES alerts and information, including through the provision of doorknocking teams. - g.
+Road closure information will be provided to the community through the following agencies/methods:

+- Local Government websites. - Transport for NSW 'Live Traffic' website: www.livetraffic.com or 'Transport InfoLine': 131 500.
+VMS messaging on roadways may also be used to advise motorists. - h.
 The Public Information and Inquiry Centre will be established by NSW Police Force where required to provide information regarding evacuees and emergency information.
-Contact details will be broadcast once the centre is established. - i.
-The Disaster Welfare Assistance Line will be established by Disaster Welfare Services where required to provide information on welfare services and assistance.
-Assistance line contact details will be broadcast once Disaster Welfare Services commence.
+Contact details will be broadcast once the centre is established. - The Disaster Welfare Assistance Line will be established by the Disaster Welfare Services Functional Area where required to provide information on welfare services and assistance.
+Assistance line contact details will be broadcast once Disaster Welfare services commence.